kamranahmedse/developer-roadmap/src/roadmaps/system-design/content/118-cloud-design-patterns/103-reliability-patterns/100-availability/deployment-stamps.md

 # Deployment Stamps

-Deployment Stamps in system design refers to a technique used to manage the deployment of a system across different environments, such as development, staging, and production.
+Deployment Stamps refers to a technique used to manage the deployment of a system across different environments, such as development, staging, and production.
 A deployment stamp is a set of environment-specific configurations and settings that are applied to the system during the deployment process.
 It allows to manage environment-specific configurations, ensure consistency across environments, and simplify the deployment process.
 It can be implemented in several different ways such as Configuration files, Environment variables and Deployment script.

 To learn more visit the following links: